All Episodes

 And I don't know what it is.

-It's been so politicized by the media, and now the the all-out effort to damage and injure the game by convincing parents that their kids shouldn't play.
+It's been so politicized by the media, and now the all-out effort to damage and injure the game by convincing parents that their kids shouldn't play.

-I don't, it's probably a cumulative effect of uh of things.
+It's probably a cumulative effect of things.

-And I said, is it maybe I don't like these teams, or maybe I'm not crazy about these two teams.
+And I said, is it maybe I don't like these teams or maybe I'm not crazy about these two teams?

 I don't know what it was.

-I'm totally NFL all day, all night, Sunday.
+I'm totally NFL all day, all night Sunday.

 Not this year.